MicrosoftDocs/visualstudio-docs/docs/python/managing-python-environments-in-visual-studio.md

 1. Once the fields contain the values you want, select **Apply** to save the configuration.
 You can now use the environment like any other within Visual Studio.

 1. If you need to remove a manually identified environment, select the **Remove** command on the **Configure** tab.
-Auto-detected environments do not provide this option.
+Autodetected environments do not provide this option.
 For more information, see [Configure tab](python-environments-window-tab-reference.md#configure-tab).

 ::: moniker-end